VoteCast: California voters say nation headed wrong way

 CONTROL OF CONGRESS

-Tuesday's elections will determine control of Congress in the final two years of Trump's first term in office, and about 7 out of 10 California voters said which party will hold control was very important as they considered their vote.
+Tuesday's elections determined control of Congress in the final two years of Trump's first term in office.
+About 7 out of 10 California voters said which party will hold control was very important as they considered their vote.
 Another 1 in 5 voters said it was somewhat important.

 Californians were casting votes to fill 53 seats in the House of Representatives and one in the Senate.
-Democrats, who hoped to claim 23 seats nationwide to retake the House, were targeting a string of GOP-held districts in California that were carried by Hillary Clinton in the 2016 presidential election.
+Democrats were targeting a string of GOP-held districts in California that were carried by Hillary Clinton in the 2016 presidential election.
 Four of those seats are completely or partly in Orange County, a one-time GOP stronghold.

 Patrick Louie, a government analyst who voted Friday near the California Capitol in Sacramento, said he filled out his ballot this year with the intention of putting a check on Trump.